Fall 2024 Course Offerings

 TUESDAYS HYBRID:

 Dr. David P. Hill, Professor of Spanish Emeritus, USC, guides us in conversation practice, cultural readings, and grammar review.
-Some prior study of Spanish is expected.
+Class is conducted entirely in Spanish.
 Class limit 12 devices.

 THURSDAYS: